InVentry Terms and Conditions

 8.4 All items of equipment remain the property if InVentry Ltd until full payment has been received by the company.

-9.1 Risk and title to the Hardware and/or Consumables (as applicable) ordered shall pass to the Customer on delivery to the Customer location provided that the Company has processed and received payment in full for them.
+9.1 In respect of any item delivered to site prior to installation, risk and title to the Hardware and/or Consumables (as applicable) ordered shall pass to the Customer on delivery to the Customer location provided that the Company has processed and received payment in full for them.

 10.0 Ownership of rights